Project

 Improve warning semantics

-Added by atlas (Atlas Prime) about 10 years ago.
-Updated over 2 years ago.
+Added by atlas (Atlas Prime) almost 11 years ago.
+Updated about 3 years ago.

 Status: